-\ Please use this space to explain the reason for non-compliance (regulation 73A(1)(c)/1997 Regulations)
+^{} Please use this space to explain the reason for non-compliance (regulation 73A(1)(c)/1997 Regulations)

-Please use this space if you wish to add anything to explain or expand on the ratings given above :-
+Please use this space if you wish to add anything to explain or expand on the ratings given above: -

-Induction and in-house training events are made available to all members of the Authority, its Boards and Committees, including Trade Union Observers.
-In addition, all Authority members are required to undertake an on line Learning Academy and the Pensions Regulators Public Service Toolkit, and where they are able to attend supported to undertake the Fundamentals course provided by the LGA within the first year of their appointment.
+Induction and in-house training events are made available to all members of the Authority, its Boards and Committees, including non-voting co-opted memebrs.
+In addition, all Authority members are required to undertake an online Learning Academy and the Pensions Regulators Public Service Toolkit, and where they can attend supported to undertake the Fundamentals course provided by the LGA within the first year of their appointment.